-A= B= C= D= F= 4 Points 3 Points 2 Points o Points o Points
+A= B= C= D= F= 4 Points 3 Points 2 Points 0 Points 0 Points

 Academic Probation and Dismissal

 Academic progression may differ for graduate nursing programs.
 Please refer to the graduate nursing program section of the catalog for progression information.